Are Cocker Spaniels Hypoallergenic? Shedding Habits & FAQs

 What Makes a Dog ‘Hypoallergenic’?

-While no dogs are truly hypoallergenic, dogs that have hair-like coats and minimal pet dander are far less likely to trigger pet-related allergies.
-The dander released from dogs’ coats is (usually) the allergen trigger, so it’s impossible to completely eliminate it.
-For people with mild to moderate allergies, the minimal amounts of dander from the hypoallergenic coats can live with them and not suffer on a daily basis.
-If you have severe pet dander allergies, a hypoallergenic dog still could trigger allergies.
+Although no dogs are truly hypoallergenic, those with hair-like coats and minimal pet dander are far less likely to trigger allergies.
+The dander released from dogs’ coats is (usually) the allergen trigger, so it’s impossible to eliminate it.

 Are There Any Spaniels That are Hypoallergenic?